 On February 28, 1995, the Courts of Justice Act established the Committee by legislation.
-All appointments to the Ontario Court of Justice must be made by the Attorney General from amongst a list of applicants recommended to him or her by the Committee, and chosen in accordance with its own process of criteria, policies and procedures.
+All judges of the Ontario Court of Justice are appointed by the Lieutenant Governor in Council on the recommendation of the Attorney General from amongst a list of applicants recommended to him or her by the Committee, and chosen in accordance with the Committee's own process of criteria, policies and procedures.
 The Committee's criteria, policies and procedures are described, in detail, on the following pages.

-The total number of applicants from the inception of the Committee to March 31, 2020 is 4,083, of which 119 are new applicants in this reporting period.
+The total number of applicants from the inception of the Committee to March 31, 2021 is 4,155, of which 72 are new applicants in this reporting period.

-From January 1, 2019 to March 31, 2020, the Committee met 13 times to select candidates, conduct interviews and attend to Committee business.
-One hundred and twenty (120) applicants were interviewed during the period and 78 have been recommended, from which the Attorney General has selected and appointed 22 judges.
+From April 1, 2020 to March 31, 2021, the Committee met 17 times to select candidates, conduct interviews and attend to Committee business.
+One hundred and thirty (130) applicants were interviewed during the period and 85 have been recommended by the Committee, and 19 judges were appointed.